Suna Besha: Ornaments of deities

 The gold ornaments are stored at the temple's treasury known as Bhitara Bhandaraghara.
 According to the "Records of Rights", the bhandara (store) has 150 gold articles comprising three necklaces of 120 tolas (each tola is equivalent to 11.33980925 grams) weight each, limbs (hands and feet) of Jagannatha and Balabhadra made in gold of 818 tolas and 710 tolas weight.
 Also recorded are decorative crowns of the deities Jagannatha, Balabhadra and Subhadra in the order of 610 tolas, 434 tolas and 274 tolas in weight.
-The estimated value of these ornaments is said to run into several million crores.
+The estimated value of these ornaments is said to run into several crores.
 The security of all the jewelry rests with the Temple Police force, which is controlled by the Temple Managing Committee.
 When the jewelry is brought out for decorating the deities in the chariots, armed policemen accompany it along with a minimum of 25 storekeepers.
 Except the priests and the servitors no one else is allowed to remain on the chariots for security reasons.
 Devotees get a Darśana or a vision of the Suna Bhesha of the deities from a certain distance.

 According to the temple sources, in the past, the total weight of the gold ornaments used to adorn the deities weighed more than 208 kg initially made in 138 designs.
 However, now only 20-30 designs are used.